 A criminal case can begin with an indictment.
 Similar to a complaint, an indictment is an accusation.
 In general, indictments are accusations of felonious conduct against persons who have already been arrested and referred to the grand jury by a municipal or county court through a process called “preliminary hearing.”
 Grand juries, however, do not have to wait for cases to be referred, but can make direct indictments.
 When this is done, the indictment begins the case.
 As in cases begun by filing a complaint, the indictment must be served upon the defendant through a warrant and arrest, or a summons and delivery of the summons.

 The grand jury consists of up to 14 citizens (nine jurors and up to five alternates), who have the power to inquire into any offense committed in the county.
 A grand jury is convened in each county at least every three months.
 In some larger counties, one or more grand juries may be in continuous session.

-An "information" is a substitute for an indictment by a grand jury.
+An “information” is a substitute for an indictment by a grand jury.
 It is a formal accusation made by the county prosecutor.
-Because a person has a constitutional right to indictment by grand jury in serious cases, he can be tried on an information only with his consent.
-Consequently, informations are used less often than indictments.
+Because a person has a constitutional right to indictment by the grand jury in serious cases, he can be tried on information only with his consent.
+Consequently, information is used less often than indictments.

 A criminal case can begin with an arrest.
 Under certain circumstances, a person can be arrested without a warrant.

 If any person-whether peace officer or private citizen-has probable cause to believe a felony (a serious crime punishable by death or a penitentiary term) has been committed and that a particular suspect committed it, that person may place the suspect under arrest and then file a complaint.
 This is known as a citizen's arrest.